jamesbuckett/ckad-questions/01-ckad-design-build.md

-## Sample CKAD Application Design and Build Questions and Answers
+## Sample CKAD Application Design and Build Q&A

 ### Application Design and Build – 20%